 The proposed fees do not fully recover the costs of implementing the agricultural permitting program.
-The proposed fees are the same fees as paid by other permitted industrial sources under Rule 301, PERMIT FEES - STATIONARY SOURCE.
+The proposed fees are similar to fees paid by other permitted industrial sources under Rule 301, PERMIT FEES - STATIONARY SOURCE.
 Program costs are estimated at \$30,224 and fee revenue is estimated at \$12,452.
 Remaining costs will be covered by state grants or other funding sources.